Steven H. Layson

-The Board of Commissioners appoints the County Administrator, who is responsible for the General Administration of the County Government.
-As the County’s Chief Administrative Officer and Chief of Staff to the Board, the County Administrator is responsible for the overall management and administration of the county government, working under the direction and guidance of the Board of County Commissioners, the elected legislative body of the County government.
+The Board of Commissioners appoints the County Manager, who is responsible for the General Administration of the County Government.
+As the County’s Chief Administrative Officer and Chief of Staff to the Board, the County Manager is responsible for the overall management and administration of the county government, working under the direction and guidance of the Board of County Commissioners, the elected legislative body of the County government.
 The Administrator also provides administrative and managerial support expertise to the Board of Commissioners.

 Steve H. Layson was appointed County Administrator on March 20th, 2018; prior to his appointment, he had served as the Interim County Administrator since October 17, 2017.
+Following a change in the governance structure of Butts County, Mr. Layson became County Manager in July of 2020.

 His experience includes 12 years with the Putnam County Board of Commissioners, where he served eight years as a District County Commissioner and four years as the at-large Chairman of the Board.
 Deciding to go into full time government administration, he accepted the position of County Administrator of Jones County and in 2005, he was selected to serve as Chief Administrative Officer (County Manager) for Bibb County, a position he held for nine years.
 Following the consolation of Macon and Bibb County, Mr. Layson stayed on with the new consolidated government long enough to oversee the merger of multiple departments, systems, budgets and people into one unified government before retiring in 2015.
 Since then, he has been sharing his experience with counties in need of Interim Administrators, most recently in Pierce County.